marrowb/jo-syr-ref-response/README.md

 ```
 ## Pipeline

+The data pipeline transforms raw IATI aid data into a structured dataset of refugee-related funding flows.
+This process addresses a critical challenge: among thousands of aid activities in Jordan, which ones specifically target Syrian refugees versus other populations, and how much funding do they represent?

-### Fetching Jordan Activities
+### 1. Fetching Jordan Activities

-Fetch all aid activities where Jordan is the main recipient country or is listed as a recipient of one of the activity's transactions.
+We start by retrieving all aid activities where Jordan is involved, either as the primary recipient country or as a transaction destination.
+This captures both direct bilateral aid to Jordan and regional programs that include Jordan as a beneficiary.

 ```py
 from lib.iati_datastore_utils import *
 from lib.util_file import *